Tumon, Guam: Activities

 Tourists flock to the beaches of Tumon Bay to enjoy the clear water and a day full of activities.
 Popular attractions include shopping.
 The central area of Hotel Row is home to the largest tunnel aquarium in the world, an attraction known as the Daring Sling Shot (riders are strapped into a ball that is shot upward on a wire and brought back down), and the popular Magic on Ice Show at the Sand Castle.
 Now Tumon is viewed by some as a "mini-Waikiki", with Hawaiian style fire dances.
 There are also many Chamorro shows available.

 The beaches in Tumon are all wildlife preserves.
 Fishing is allowed in certain areas, but fishers must stand on the beach to cast their nets or fishing lines.
 Walking into the water to fish is illegal.

 One big Tourist Shopping location is Micronesia Mall, which has expanded and added a food court and a Macy's as the sole anchor store.
 Another big shopping location is a 24-hour Kmart, which is as big as any standard Kmart on the mainland US.
 Parking is frequently full and there is parking on the roof.
 Both Micronesia Mall and Kmart are off Hotel Row, with buses frequently running between the shops and the hotels.

 Nightlife and entertainment

 Tumon has many dance clubs, several strip clubs and much more to offer.
 The largest dance center in the city is The Globe.
 The Sandcastle is a Las Vegas-style attraction, with magic shows featuring tigers, flamingos and other exotic animals.

 There is currently a debate in the area on the subject of "adult entertainment".
 Some contend the strip clubs bring in much needed tourist dollars, while others believe they scare away families.

 Education

 Guam Public School System serves the island.
-Currently only two schools serve the village of Tumon.
+Currently only two Guam public schools serve the village of Tumon.
 They are John F. Kennedy High School and Chief Brodie Elementary.

+In regards to the Department of Defense Education Activity (DoDEA), Tumon is in the school transportation zone for Andersen Elementary and Andersen Middle School, while Guam High School is the island's sole DoDEA high school.